 For typically about $100 more (on a 4-night cruise), you can move up from an Oceanview to a Verandah stateroom.
 With this comes a sliding-glass door to an open-air deck for you and your family to enjoy the sea and air.
-Smokers are allowed to smoke on the verandah (and have dedicated ashtrays).
+Smokers are NOT allowed to smoke on the verandah anymore (they used to have dedicated ashtrays).
 Adjoining rooms also have adjoining verandahs if so desired to open to make a larger verandah.
 Staterooms in this Category go up to 299 sqft and can also include a pull-down bunk-bed (which is raised and lowered for you by your Cabin Steward each day/night).
 Effectively, these rooms can easily accommodate 4 adults.
 On Disney’s website, you’ll also notice that some verandah staterooms come at a discount for an “obstructed view” or “undersized” verandah.
 Depending on whether you plan to spend any amount of time out there, this might be a more cost effective solution.

 Concierge with Verandah